I am a proud Chihuahua owner that likes to inform others about the pros and cons of this breed. Let’s get to know more about Chihuahua temperament.

 The Ugly

-The Chihuahua Is the Best Breed I’ve Ever Owned.
+The Chihuahua Is the Best Breed I’ve Ever Owned

-The Chihuahua breed is one of the best I have ever owned, regardless of the bad stuff.
-To me, its loyalty and overall loving nature outweigh its negative traits.
+The Chihuahua breed is by far one of the best I have ever owned, regardless of the bad stuff.
+To me, its loyalty and overall loving nature far outweigh its negative traits.
 You may not be able to take visits to the beach often with your Chihuahua or even play catch with it, but if you keep your little guy or gal healthy and happy, it’s sure to provide you with a long life of quality companionship.

 You May Also Like